skatejs/skatejs/README.md

 ### Known Issues with Polyfills

+The following are issues with polyfills - not native - implementations.

 Custom Elements:

 - v1: No known issues.
 This is the recommended polyfill to use, but it hasn't been officially released yet.
-- v0: No known issues.
-We have corrected broken, or inconsistent behaviour where we use it internally.
+- v0: Does not work with native Shadow DOM v1.
+We have corrected broken, or inconsistent behaviour, when compared to native v0.

 Shadow DOM: